myanmar - prevention

 Peace Journey

-The respondent’s work covers various conflicts in Myanmar, primarily focusing on ethnic and territorial disputes.
-The country has been in a state of unrest since its independence, with numerous ethnic armed groups seeking territorial control and autonomy.
-These include Kayin, Kachin, Shan, Mon and Rakhine States groups.
-According to her, each of these groups has its motivations and interests, but not all are representatives of their respective ethnic populations.
+Her work covers various conflicts in Myanmar, primarily focusing on ethnic and territorial disputes.
+She recorded that the country has been in a state of unrest since its independence, with numerous ethnic armed groups seeking territorial control and autonomy.
+These include the Kayin, Kachin, Shan, Mon, and Rakhine State groups.
+According to her, each of these groups has its motivations and interests.
+However, not all act as representatives of their respective ethnic populations.

-The respondent has actively contributed to discussions on Myanmar’s peace process.
-She has participated in several international training programs and workshops related to peace and security, including sessions on Myanmar’s security sector and peacebuilding processes.
+Further, she has actively contributed to discussions on Myanmar’s peace process.
+She has participated in several international training programmes and workshops related to peace and security, including sessions on Myanmar’s security sector and peacebuilding processes.
 She advocates for a phased approach to peace, starting with ceasefire agreements followed by confidence-building measures.
 She also believes transparency, timely information, and transitional justice are key factors in resolving conflicts.

 Success Stories

 One of her key achievements is promoting the idea that Myanmar’s conflict is not solely based on ethnic or religious divisions.
-This has helped to change the description around the conflict and opened up more inclusive discussions about peace.
-She has also highlighted the importance of the Disarmament, Demobilisation, and Reintegration (DDR) program as a critical step towards sustainable peace, noting that armed groups must be provided with basic facilities to prevent the exploitation of vulnerable populations.
+This has helped to change the narration about the conflict and opened up more inclusive discussions about peace.
+She has also highlighted the importance of the Disarmament, Demobilisation, and Reintegration (DDR) programme as a critical step towards sustainable peace, noting that armed groups must be provided with basic facilities to prevent the exploitation of vulnerable populations.

 Lessons from her experience include the realisation that peace processes are slow and require a step-by-step approach, especially when working with numerous conflicting parties with different interests.
 Her belief in the importance of education, awareness, and trust-building in resolving conflicts has guided her contributions to Myanmar’s peace efforts.